I am not a "thug". I am an ex-political prisoner from Tibet.

 Former political prisoner from Tibet & member of Sydney Tibetan community

-Australia Tibet Council needs your help with “Craig Laundy: I am not a "thug".
+Tibet Council needs your help with “Craig Laundy: I am not a "thug".
 I am an ex-political prisoner from Tibet.”.
-Join Australia and 734 supporters today.
+Join Tibet and 727 supporters today.